tatuylonen/wiktextract/README.md

 If you wish to modify the code or test processing individual pages, the following may also be useful:

-1. To extract all pages from Wiktionary into separate files under ``pages/`` and to create a cache file that you can use for quickly processing individual pages:
+1. Pass a path to save database file that you can use for quickly processing individual pages:

 ```
-wiktwords --cache /tmp/wikt-cache --pages-dir pages enwiktionary-20201201-pages-articles.xml.bz2
+wiktwords --db-path /tmp/wikt-db enwiktionary-20201201-pages-articles.xml.bz2
 ```

-2. To process a single page, processing a human-readable output file for debugging:
+2. To process a single page and produce a human-readable output file for debugging:

 ```
-wiktwords --cache /tmp/wikt-cache --all --all-languages --out outfile --page pages/Words/di/dictionary.txt
+wiktwords --db-path /tmp/wikt-db --all --all-languages --out outfile --page page_title
 ```

 The following command-line options can be used to control its operation: